 Despite coronavirus causing teams to go remote, businesses across the globe have managed to maintain their momentum with online communication tools like Slack and Zoom.
-Both softwares have been saviors for teams who need to keep in touch on a daily basis to ensure their work isn’t affected.
+Both these softwares have been saviors for teams who need to keep in touch on a daily basis to ensure their work isn’t affected.

 If you’re using Slack and Zoom, we have some tips to help you streamline communication with your remote working team and make the best use of the apps.